Cr1ssJ/waf-security-runbooks/03-bot-protection/abp-traffic-classification.md

 Imperva ABP classifies traffic into:

 - **Suspicious:** Traffic that exhibits bot-like characteristics but hasn't been confirmed as malicious
-- **Mitigated:** Traffic that was blocked/challenged based on confirmed bot signals
+- **Blocked:** Traffic that was blocked/challenged based on confirmed bot signals

 The key question for each bucket is not just "is this a bot?" but **"is this bot traffic legitimate for this application?"**